RamyaGujjulwar/Casestudy-I/README.md

-# Investment-Casestudy
+# Casestudy1
-Based on the analysis done on all the factors, gave suggestions to the company so that it can maximize the profit
+This is the case study done for EDA prominently.
+Based on the data available, analysis was done and suggestions were given so that the company can maximize it's profits with the investments it does.
+Entire analysis was done using RStudio and for the plots, I have used tableau.